TanyaVaish-17/focal-api/README.md

 # 📖 Overview

-Focal API is the backend service for the **Focal Focus Timer** application.
-It provides a clean REST API to create, retrieve, update, and delete focus sessions, now persisted permanently to **MongoDB Atlas** via Mongoose instead of an in-memory store.
+Focal API is the backend service for the **Focal Focus Timer** application, built across two connected DecodeLabs milestones in this same repository:

-The project follows a layered architecture (Routes → Controllers → Services → Repository) with centralized error handling, request logging, and type-safe development using TypeScript.
-Swapping storage from in-memory to MongoDB required changing only the repository layer — controllers and services stayed structurally the same.
+- **Project 2 (Backend API Development):** a layered Express + TypeScript API with full CRUD, Zod request validation, and centralized error handling, originally backed by an in-memory store
+- **Project 3 (Database Integration):** the in-memory store replaced with **MongoDB Atlas** via Mongoose, adding schema-level validation, indexing, and NoSQL-injection-safe queries — with no changes needed to the controller or service layers, since the layered architecture from Project 2 kept storage isolated from business logic

+**This repo link is submitted for both milestones.** Everything below reflects the current, complete state of the project — proof screenshots for both projects are included in the Screenshots section.

 ---